'Lesson' of wars in Iraq and Libya are behind North Korea's drive for nukes

 Since its formation following World War II, North Korea has been ruled by the Kim dynasty.
 Its current ruler, Kim Jong Un, is the grandson of the country's founder, Kim Il Sung.

-His primary goal is that "the Kim dynasty must endure," according to Cristina Varriale, a research analyst at the Royal United Services Institute, a London-based think tank known as RUSI.
+His primary goal is that "the Kim dynasty must endure," according to Cristina Varriale, a research analyst at the Royal United Services Institute, a London-based think tank.

-The Kim's state-enforced ideology is called "Juche," a blend of Marxism and ultra-nationalism with a focus on self-reliance of the state.
+The state-enforced ideology of the Kim dynasty is called "Juche," a blend of Marxism and ultra-nationalism with a focus on self-reliance of the state.

 "One of their main goals is the continuation of their Juche policy," Varriale said.